marriagav/taskchamp-docs/README.md

 - If you want to use an existing taskwarrior database, you can copy your existing `taskchampion.sqlite3` file to the `~/Library/Mobile Documents/iCloud~com~mav~taskchamp/Documents/task
 ` folder in iCloud Drive, replacing the existing file.
 You can do the same for your `hooks` folder if you have any hooks you want to use.

-4. iCloud syncing has proven to be less reliable when syncing changes from your iPhone to your computer (works flawless the other way aroung).
+4. iCloud syncing has proven to be less reliable when syncing changes from your iPhone to your computer (works flawlessly the other way around).
 For this, a shell script has been created to sync the database, ensuring tasks edited on your phone are accurately reflected on your computer.

 > I recommend running this script whenever you have made changes on your phone that you want to see on your computer.